 When we say 'weird' we mean it.
 Definitely.

 With the issue of a specification for a successor to the Potez 631 twin-engined fighter in service with the Armee del'Air, P-E Mercier and Jacques Lecarme of the Societe Nationale de Constructions Aeronautiques de Sud-Est (SNCASE) tendered the design of a highly innovative aircraft, the SE 100…Continue

 Another Bugatti?
 Well, we just can't have enough.
 And this one is truly unique.

 Most Type 57s feature bodywork penned by Jean Bugatti in one of four distinct styles named after Mont Ventoux, the Col du Galibier and the Stelvio Pass, but this custom coupe took the best traits from each*.
-It was built…Continue
+It was built by employees at the factory as a gift to Ettore Bugatti and was…Continue

 Added by lord_k on March 15, 2013 at 6:30am — No Comments

 The oddest and most unconventional contender - probably for any aerial competition - was the Piaggio-Pegna PC.7.